-It’s no secret that employees who feel they are valued and recognized for the work they do are more motivated, responsible, and productive.
-This course will help supervisors and managers create a more dynamic, loyal, and energized workplace.
+It’s no secret that employees who feel they are valued and recognised for the work they do are more motivated, responsible, and productive.
+This course will help supervisors and managers create a more dynamic, loyal, and energised workplace.
 It is designed specifically to help busy managers and supervisors understand what employees want, and to give them a starting point for creating champions.

 WHAT STUDENTS LEARN

 - Identify what motivation is

 - Describe common motivational theories and how to apply them